sebbeaa/my-sanity-page-builder/README.md

 - **Client/Server-Side Encryption:** Secure your content with encryption, enhancing data privacy.
 - **TailwindCSS Integration:** Utilize TailwindCSS for styling, ensuring a consistent and modern design system without side loading any CSS.
 - **Dynamic Floating Panels:** Create a robust foundation for a very customizable component builder within the studio itself, leveraging the best of GrapesJS.
+- **Global Components / blocks:** Add global blocks / components in the studio!

 ### Todo